dwh-outsite/dwhdelft.nl/dwhdelft.nl/content/resources/hh.md

 ---

 ## Wear purple
-Wear purple on Friday to show your support!
+The Haagse Hogeschool in Delft is asking all their employees and studies to wear purple to show their support!